DANYSR8/ENEE_3141_DigiComm/FINAL PROJECT/FINAL_PROJECT.md

 ###  Converting ASCII to Readable Text

-Now on the reciver side of the project the data the code displayed below can be use to convert the ASCII to readable text.
-In this case the message was hard coded to send one specigly message being hello.
+On the receiver side of the project, the code displayed below can be utilized to convert ASCII data into readable text.
+In this instance, the transmitted message was hardcoded to convey a specific phrase, which in this case was 'hello.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/168849a4-8ce3-430a-af99-07e104afe273)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/63366e98-8243-419b-9597-fd731c329103)

 ### Setting Up GPS

 Back to the transmitter side the next step involved setting up the GPS module.
-Which is stright foward by coneting the corresponding TX and RX pins to the ardunio and  using the liabry and corresponiding function displayed below.
-The module can be finicking if used inside, it recomded that it would be close to window inorder to have a stable connection to recieve data.
+This process is straightforward, involving the connection of the respective TX and RX pins to the Arduino and utilizing the library with its corresponding functions, as demonstrated below.
+It's noteworthy that the module might exhibit sensitivity when used indoors; hence, it is advisable to position it near a window to ensure a stable connection for receiving data.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/3801ade6-6dee-4c21-af2e-7ba83c1ad4b7)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/d4eaa2a6-7b41-4979-a3bc-3481440230df)